mtlynch/mtlynch.io/content/posts/i-sold-tinypilot/index.md

 hero_image: cover.webp
 tags:
   - tinypilot
+description: Four years after starting TinyPilot from scratch, I've sold the company and handed complete control over to a new owner.
 ---

 My first two years as a bootstrapped founder went poorly.
 I could barely find any paying customers, and all of my businesses lost money.
 I began questioning my decision to [quit my cushy Google job](/why-i-quit-google).